googleapis/google-cloud-ruby/google-cloud-error_reporting/README.md

 Ruby on Rails and Sinatra.
 When the library integration is enabled, it automatically reports exceptions captured from the application's Rack stack.

-If you're using Ruby on Rails and the `stackdriver` gem, they automatically loads the library into your application when it starts.
+### With Ruby on Rails

-Otherwise, you can load the Railtie that comes with the library into your Ruby on Rails application by explicitly require it in the application startup path:
+You can load the Railtie that comes with the library into your Ruby on Rails application by explicitly require it in the application startup path:

 ```ruby
 # In config/application.rb
 require "google/cloud/error_reporting/rails"
 ```

+If you're using the `stackdriver` gem, it automatically loads the Railtie into your application when it starts.

+### With other Rack-based frameworks

 Other Rack-based frameworks, such as Sinatra, can use the Rack Middleware provided by the library: